franciskershaw/slice-of-pie/testing.md

 I started by building the most basic version of the back end, with placeholders providing the bare minimum content required to have a functioning site on the front end.
 This allowed me to focus fully on getting all of the core back end logic working properly as the scope of this project and Django in general is so large.
 Only once I felt confident that all of my apps were working properly, and that the complicated process of deploying and linking to AWS was complete, did I fully focus on building out the front end of the site.

-There were inevitably several interesting bugs that needed attention, for more information please see the 'notable bugs' section below.
+There were inevitably several interesting bugs that needed attention throughout the development of this project, for more information please see the 'notable bugs' section further down the document.

 ### Post Deployment

-As this project depended almost entirely on the ability of users to interact with the website from the perspective of prospective paying customers, it was incredibly important to get feedback from user testing.
+As this project depended almost entirely on the ability of prospective paying customers to interact with the website and complete purchases, it was particularly important to get feedback from user testing.
 With that in mind, I sent the live version of the website to 10 people with the following directives, leaving out specific instructions of *how* to achieve what the site could do to check that it was intuitive enough:

 1. Create an account, confirm email address, sign back in.
 2. Build a table.